HimanshuMukane/admin/README.md

 **5. View User’s feedback/Queries:**

-  &nbsp; &nbsp; &nbsp; Admin is allowed to view the feedback/Query that has been given by the user in the ‘Contact’ page (Refer Fig 1.3).
-This includes User’s Name, Email Id, Contact Number and the message(Feedback/ Query) as shown in the Fig 1.20.
+  &nbsp; &nbsp; &nbsp; Admin is allowed to view the feedback/Query that has been given by the user in the ‘MOBILE_NO’ page (Refer Fig 1.3).
+This includes User’s Name, EMAIL_ID Id, MOBILE_NO Number and the message(Feedback/ Query) as shown in the Fig 1.20.

   ![image](https://user-images.githubusercontent.com/36665975/66571573-27134080-eb8d-11e9-8c1f-191a9f491872.png)